KumarRoshandot/fb_public_repo_crawler_PyGitHub_SQLITE_FLASK_Webserver/README.md

 	--> The Crawler  took a considerable amount of time to fetch data and insert into tables.
 	--> We can parallelize it using Multiprocessing Pool to fasten the crawling.
 	--> The API which shows monthly results is like a complete snapshot displayed in browser.
-		--> This could  be  made like first  page user will get all public repositories.
+		--> This could  be  made something like from first page user will get all public repositories.
 		--> when user click on any repository , it will  navigate to another page showing its monthly contribution.
 	--> The Report could have been made  monthly column  wise , i could have  used pivot  approach or another approach.